Brand0nLe/Brand0nLe/README.md

 ## About Me
 👋 Hi, I'm Brandon!
 I'm a junior software developer with experience in various technologies and a strong interest in web development.
-Currently an intern with Codestack at SJCOE.
-Set to graduate this coming September 2023🎓.
+Currently a Junior Web Developer with Codestack - SJCOE.
 Excited to see where I end up in this never-ending journey through tech.

 ## Contact Me